impactaky/mimic-cross/README.md

 ## Supported environments

-Currently, support only ubuntu20.04 and aarch64.
+Currently, support only ubuntu18.04 or 20.04 and aarch64.

 ## How mimic-cross works